-4. Hamid & Haldane manufacture a range of cuddly toys.
-The business is building up stocks for anticipated high sales in November and December.
-At the beginning of October 20X2 finished goods stocks of the 'Snuggles' range total 325 units.
-By the end of the month the partners plan to have 600 'Snuggles' in stock.
+Hamid & Haldane manufacture a range of cuddly toys.
+The business is building up inventory for anticipated high sales in November and December.
+At the beginning of October 20X2 finished goods inventory of the 'Snuggles' range total 325 units.
+By the end of the month the partners plan to have 600 'Snuggles' in inventory.
 By the end of November this figure will increase to 750 and will fall back to 130 by the end of December.